MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-classfilter.md

 # DevCon ClassFilter

+> [!NOTE]
+> [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
+We recommend using PnPUtil instead of DevCon.Con.Con.Con.
+See the [Recommended replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Adds, deletes, displays, and changes the order of filter drivers for a device setup class.
 Valid only on the local computer.

 ``` console